pnshad/get_next_line/README.md

 ## Testing

-To assess the functionality of the `get_next_line` function, edit the `get_next_line.c` file and uncomment the main function and headers.
+To assess the functionality of the `get_next_line` function, edit the `get_next_line.c` file and add a main function and headers.
 Modify the `test.txt` file for varying test cases.
 Execute the following command (replace "xx" with your desired buffer size):

 ```sh
 gcc -Wall -Werror -Wextra -D BUFFER_SIZE=xx get_next_line.c get_next_line_utils.c && ./a.out